stallbr/TNM-Staging/README.md

-## 📊 TNM Cancer Staging Using LLMs and Innovative Prompting Techniques
+## 📊 TNM Cancer Staging with Large Language Models: Comparative Analysis of MedPrompt and Other Structured Prompting Techniques

 This repository contains the official preprint of the research article: